-Upon detecting this incident, we moved quickly to initiate our incident response, which included conducting an investigation with the assistance of third-party forensic specialists and confirming the security of our network environment.
-We have reviewed and altered our policies and procedures relating to the security of our systems and servers, as well as our information life cycle management.
+Upon detecting this incident, we moved quickly to initiate our incident response, which included fully securing and remediating our network and the data that we maintain.
+We conducted an investigation with the assistance of third-party forensic specialists, and have reported this matter to the F.B.I.
+We have also reviewed and altered our tools, policies, and procedures relating to the security of our systems and servers, as well as our information life cycle management.

-We have also secured free credit monitoring services for all affected individuals, as set forth in full below.
+We have also secured free credit monitoring services for all affected individuals as set forth in full below.